Phyks/BMC/README.md

 I used to have a folder with poorly named papers and books and wanted something to help me handle it.
 I don't like Mendeley and Zotero and so on, which are heavy and overkill for my needs.
 I just want to feed a script with PDF files of papers and books, and I want it to automatically maintain a BibTeX index of these files, to help me cite them and find them back.

 This is the goal of BiblioManager.
 It will :
-* Download or import PDF files (but also epub, djvu etc.)
+* Download or import PDF/Djvu files
 * Try to get automatically the metadata of the files (keywords, author, review, …)
 * Store all the metadata in a BibTex file
 * Rename your files to store them in a logical and homogeneous way